Topics on this page:

 If you have been cited by the HOA or condo for a violation, read your governing documents again to find out which covenant they say you have violated.
 Violations of other HOA or condo rules or regulations are also violations, which the HOA or condo can enforce.
 (However, some HOAs only have the authority to govern violations in common areas and not the lots, so find out what powers your HOA has to enforce its covenants and where).
 It is most important to confirm that there is an actual basis (a written requirement) for the notice of violation, and to make sure that the board has the power to enforce such a rule.

-If so, then look up any written procedures that are in place, for enforcing the covenants in your community.
+Next, review any written procedures that are in place for enforcing the covenants in your community.
 Make sure that your HOA or condo is following them.

 Hearing and Fining

 If the problem has not been fixed within the time requested by your HOA or condo, then you may receive a notice of hearing.